TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: faye-websocket, websocket-driver.
-A copy of the source code may be downloaded from git://github.com/faye/faye-websocket-node.git (faye-websocket), git://github.com/faye/websocket-driver-node.git (websocket-driver).
+The following software may be included in this product: faye-websocket.
+A copy of the source code may be downloaded from git://github.com/faye/faye-websocket-node.git.
 This software contains the following license and notice below:

 Copyright 2010-2019 James Coglan